 PHOTOGRAPHING MOTHS

-So, you want to photograph moths?
+So you want to photograph moths?

 I am assuming that the moths are “acquired” via a light trap; indeed if you want to study moths, that is a prime requirement.

 When you go to your trap in the morning, examine the surrounding area and the outside surfaces of the trap, before you open it.
 Some species will not enter the trap and can be found resting outside; this is particularly true of small geometrids.
 If you try to move these, they will usually fly off, so they must be photographed in situ.
 To produce a “record” shot (i.e. the quality doesn’t matter much) for identification, the best option is to hand-hold the camera and get the job done.
 But if you want quality, then you need to use a tripod and cable release as described below, so the first stage is often to manoeuvre things around and get quality images of moths resting outside the trap without disturbing them.
-That done, you move the trap to a convenient place and begin to examine the contents.
+That done, if necessary, you move the trap to a convenient place and begin to examine the contents.

 The Cooler.
 This plastic box previously contained 'summer fruits' from a well-known supermarket.
 The base contains a 50:50 mix of grey Polyfiller and potting compost.
 It sets hard and forms a featureless rough base, which retains the low temperature from the fridge and keeps the moth cool, calm and still whilst you photograph it in the box.